TFHRC-ABML/AutoFTIR/README.md

 This repository contains the official implementation of the **"AutoFTIR"**.

-The **AutoFTIR** is a user-friendly Graphical User Interface (GUI) developed in Python to assist pavement engineers in analyzing the results of Fourier Transform Infrared (FTIR) spectroscopy on asphalt binders.
+The **AutoFTIR** is a user-friendly Graphical User Interface (GUI) developed in Python to assist pavement engineers in analyzing the Fourier Transform Infrared (FTIR) spectra of asphalt binders.
 The tool offers the following key features:

 - **Data Preprocessing**: Process raw FTIR spectra by applying baseline correction using the Asymmetric Least Squares (ALS) Smoothing method, followed by normalization of the largest peak to 0.15 within the wavenumber range of 600 to 1800 cm⁻¹.